 We haven't moved, but our address has been updated!
-We are now "at" 4631 Tammany Cre
+See it below!

 Amy Kelley is a licensed clinical social worker with experience working with children from hard places for many years.
 She has training in Parent-Child Interaction Therapy, Trust-Based Relational Intervention, reactive attachment disorder, dialectical behavioral therapy, cognitive behavioral therapy, and children with developmental disabilities., Amy has three adult children and fostered a number of children throughout the past two decades.
 Amy enjoys using horses, art, music, and creativity to help children become healthy and happy.

 Amy began training horses professionally when she was eight years old and teaching riding lessons when she was 16 years old, more than 30 years ago.
 She rode in Combined Training events throughout the northwest region and foxhunted on the east coast.
 Amy graduated from United States Pony Club as an HA, a national ranking, then continued instructing.
 She later returned to training young horses and became a 4-H leader.
 Amy currently teaches lessons for students on their own horses at their property, will meet them at a local haul-in arena, and has a lesson horse available in certain circumstances.